 Preheat the oven to 350 degrees and place the brisket in a shallow baking dish.
 Bake the brisket unwrapped, for 3 hours.
 Remove it from the oven and wrap it in foil or butcher paper.
 Bake an additional 4 hours.

 Ensure that the internal temperature reaches at least 205 degrees.
 After the brisket reaches the correct temperature, remove it from the oven.
-Allow it to sit for at least one hour before slicing.
+Allow it to sit for at least 1 hour before slicing.

 Cutting against the grain is the most important aspect of getting a tender piece of meat.
 Start by cutting the brisket half to help separate the pointed end of the meat from the flat end.